 Simplii Financial Cash Back Visa

-The drawback of this card is that while it offers high cash back on dining upfront, there’s a steep cap to your rewards earn rate.
+The drawback of this card is that while it offers high cash back on dining upfront, there’s a steep cap on your rewards earn rate.
 For example, the 4% cash back rate on restaurant purchases is only applicable up to $200 in annual rewards.
 After that, you’ll only get 0.5% cash back.
-You’ll also need to have either a Chequing or Savings account with Simplii in order to receive this card.
+You’ll also need to have either a chequing or savings account with Simplii in order to receive this card.

 These drawbacks aside however, the fact this card has no annual fee means it can make for a great companion card that can help you pocket some additional savings on all your restaurant-related purchases.